cosmincatalin/helios/README.md

 #### Stopping the services

-`docker compose down` - This will also remove the containers.
+`docker-compose down` - This will also remove the containers.

 ##### Requirements